A group of graduates from the Masters of Psychology program at the Class of 2026 ceremonies

 • Why you are applying to this specific program at Stan State, rather than a similar program at Stan State, or at another university.

-• What training, expertise, and skills you have obtained that make you an excellent candidate for this program.
+• What training, expertise, and skills you have obtained that make you an excellent candidate for this program

-Optional: Supplemental Materials
+Optional: Supplemental materials

-MA General program applicants must submit a Research Outline and a Letter of Support from a Thesis Chairperson.
+applicants must submit a Research Outline and a Letter of Support from a Thesis Chairperson.
 You must identify an advisor who agrees to serve as your thesis chair (contingent on acceptance) prior to applying to the program.
 After consultation with the proposed Thesis Chair, create a Research Outline that includes the following information:

 1. A description of a sample problem you might choose as a thesis.